GCSE Maths Higher · AQA · Algebra

 How to spot it in your own work

-- You said "the cost goes up" without saying by how much, per what.
+- You said "the bill goes up" without saying by how much, per what.

 - You answered part (a) of an exam question correctly but skipped or fudged the "in context" sub-question in part (b).

-- You called "the y-intercept" instead of describing what £12 actually means in the rental scenario.
+- You called "the y-intercept" instead of describing what £8 actually means in the phone tariff scenario.

 - You can do the algebra of in your sleep but freeze when the question asks "what does this number tell you about the situation?"